edcolen/code-challenges/advent-code/2015/day4.md

 <details>
   <summary>Solution explained</summary>
   <p>To keep the code a bit cleaner, I stored the input in a txt file and import it.
 The, I stored the resulting string into a "secretKey" variable.
-In order to save me some time, instead of implementing the md5 generation algorithm myself, I just imported a module to do the task.</p>
+In order to save me some time, instead of implementing the md5 generation algorithm myself, I just imported a module to do the task.
+With more time, or if it would be really necessary, I would implement it.</p>

   <p>Part One: To solve this part I created a "findFiveZeros" function which has a loop that would run while the challenge solution criteria isn't met.
 That is, while the first five characters of the hash string differ from "00000".
 In each passing it adds 1 to a number and concatenates it at the end of the "secretKey" to generate a new hash.
 When it breaks from the loop, the correct number and the actual hash are logged.</p>